Board of Trustees Manual

 Relationship with the President

 The primary liaison with the President is through the Chair of the Board.
 With the exception of the Executive Secretary, the President is the only University executive with whom the Board officially deals.
-However, committees of the Board deal regularly with liaison representatives of the University appointed to serve in this capacity.
+However, committees of the Board deal regularly with liaison representatives of the University appointed to serve in this capacity for the purpose of organizing committee meetings and agendas.

 The principles governing the Board’s relationship with the President include the following: